technomancy/bussard/manual.md

 ## Display

 The first thing you'll see when you launch your ship is its heads-up-display.
-At the right you'll see a readout indicating your current velocity vector.
-Once you set a target, (`tab` by default) you'll see below the velocity of your target, and below that the gravitation acceleration your target is applying to your ship.
-A targeting indicator will also point from your ship in the direction of your current target.
-The upper left shows basic speed, coordinates, target details, fuel readout, credits, and a clock.
+A targeting indicator will point from your ship in the direction of your current target.
+If you are within range of a target you can act upon, the indicator will change color depending on the type of the target.
+The upper left shows basic velocity, coordinates, fuel and battery readout, credits, and a clock, while the upper right shows target details if a target is selected.
+A light blue path plots a trajectory estimate of where you're headed, while a darker blue path plots one for your target, if applicable.

 ## Helm control